-- I don't think it will solve the problem only move it to another street [Level of support: Unsupportive! - Unsupportive] You already have working traffic flows on Shoal Bay Road with the installation of the traffic lights.
-To suggest changing it to one way and making Messines St the other option is ludicrous to put that busy road during Tourist season through a RESIDENTAL area [Level of support: Very unsupportive] Need to be very careful! so as not to gathely impact on Shoal Bay Businesses Also important to address Bullicourt st traffic management.
+- I don't think it will solve the problem only move it to another street [Level of support: - Unsupportive] You already have working traffic flows on Shoal Bay Road with the installation of the - You already have working trame nows on Snoal bay rodor with the installation of the traffic lights.
+To suggest changing it to one way and making Messines St the other option is ludicrous to put that busy road during Tourist season through a RESIDENTAL area [Level of support: Very unsupportive].
+Need to be very carefull so as not to be gatively impact on Shoal Bay Businesses Also important to address Buillcourt st traffic management.
 And parking.
-Eg loading zones should not be 24 hours and not on Sundays as iShoal Bay is becoming an eaststreet [it sell of support.
-Support is a support support is supported by the support support - zones should not be 24 hours and not on Sundays as iShoal Bay is becoming an eatstreet [Level of support: Supportive] Only solution to developing problem which can only worsen over time, particularly with promotion on coastal path by NPWS and future visitor use of Tomaree Lodge site.
+Eg loading zones should not be 24 hours and not on Sundays as iShoal Bay is becoming an catesteet.
+The set of supports Supporting. - zones should not be 24 hours and not on Sundays as iShoal Bay is becoming an eatstreet [Level of support: Supportive]

+Only solution to developing problem which can only worsen over time, particularly with promotion on coastal path by NPWS and future visitor use of Tomaree Lodge site.
 Would also allow low speed shared use zone along commercial frontage on SB Rd and change to parking config.
-Pros and cons of both ways round the circuit.
-[Level of support: Very supportive] I think it is unnecessary as the only time that there is an issue with traffic flow is peak times, 3-4 weeks of the year...and then traffic is backed up from Fingal Bay to Nelson Bay so disturbing the residents in Messine St by forcing the traffic through there is not going to make any difference.
+Pros and cons of both ways round the circult.
+[Level of support: Very supportive]

+I think it is unnecessary as the only time that there is an issue with traffic flow is peak times, 3-4 weeks of the year...and then traffic is backed up from Fingal Bay to Nelson Bay so disturbing the residents in Messine St by forcing the traffic through there is not going to make any difference.
 [Level of support: Very unsupportive]